Your one-stop solution for accessible, affordable, and trustworthy healthcare. |

 Yitzchok Aryeh Freid

 Yitzchok Aryeh Freid is a clinical therapist with a wide range of experience working with teens, adults, and couples struggling with challenges including anxiety, depression, trauma, and relationship difficulties.
-With a strong foundation in ACT and EFT, Yitzchok works with a collaborative, relational approach to therapy and believes in helping people take ownership of their lives as they navigate their challenges.
-Yitzchok has experience working in other clinical settings including LCSC in Lakewood, The Jewish Board in Brooklyn, and Gersten Center in Chicago.
-He is an alumnus of Yeshiva Gedolah Shaarei Shmuel and Beth Medrash Govah and graduated from Long Island University with a master’s in social work.
+With advanced training in ACT, EFT, IFS, and EMDR, Yitzchok works with a collaborative, relational approach to therapy and believes in helping people take ownership of their lives as they learn how to navigate their challenges.
+Yitzchok has experience working in other clinical settings including LCSC in Lakewood, The Jewish Board in Brooklyn, and The Gersten Center in Chicago.
+He is an alumnus of Yeshiva Gedolah Sha’arei Shmuel and Beth Medrash Gavoha and graduated from Long Island University with a master’s degree in social work.

-Specialties: teens-adults, failure to launch, finding meaning and purpose in life, connecting with one’s values, relationship challenges, couples, and trauma.
+Specialties: teens-adults, yeshiva bocherim, klei kodesh, failure to launch, finding meaning and purpose in life, connecting with one’s values, relationship and intimacy challenges, couples, and trauma

 Currently seeing patients 12-120